LectureTracking/trackhd/README.md

 The FOURCC CODEC parameter is optional (default CODEC is X264).
 To see all available CODECs, visit [FOURCC](https://www.fourcc.org/codecs.php)

+###Memory Requirements
+The program reads a maximum of 29 frames into memory at a time.
+So a minimum of 4GB RAM should be sufficient.

 ## Built With

 * [OpenCV](http://www.opencv.org) - The computer vision library of choice